Drive sales on autopilot with ecommerce-focused features

 Expert tip

-CTAs with outcome-based language, such as “Save $50 on sneakers,” generate more clicks than vague ones every time.
+CTAs with outcome-based language, such as “Save $50 on sneakers,” generate more clicks than vague ones.

 Email campaign design

-In my experience, around six in 10 emails are opened on phones, making mobile optimization mandatory.
+The data from my email marketing campaigns shows that six in 10 emails are opened on phones, making mobile optimization mandatory.
 Single columns work everywhere, but some multi-column layouts break on small screens and ruin email designs.

 Omnisend’s templates start mobile-ready and stay that way.
 Swap colors and fonts to match your brand in minutes, not hours.